 In spring 2014, American Honda Motor Co. opened a fully furnished residence and research lab on the West Village campus of UC Devis (University of California) called Honda Smart Home US.
 The Home is equipped with a Honda-developed energy management system to control heating, cooling, lighting, and other systems.
 The Home is also fully integrated with Honda Fit battery electric vehicle (EV).
 "The company pursued a project in part because it wanted to demonstrate the connection between the home and the vehicle," says The Home's Project Leader Michael Koenig.
 In particular, with this project Honda sought to explore how this interplay can help reduce US consumers' carbon footprints.
 Since light-duty cars and homes are the two major sources of CO2 waste contributing to about 44% of greenhouse gas emissions all over the United States, both became subjects of the Honda M2M experiment.

-Read information about mobile application development.
+Read information about mobile application development services.

 Check out a related article: